face0b1101/get-es-index-sizes/README.md

     poetry run pytest
     ```

-    If the tests run without error then you have configured your project and you're ready to get coding.
+    If the tests run without error then you have configured your project and you're ready to run.

 3. Enable git pre-commit hooks